/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Farewell Dinner at Dubravkin Put restaurant

 We do not have to venture far from our hotel today.
 One block one way is the Croatian Academy’s Strossmayer Gallery of Old Masters (1880), which holds a collection of European paintings from the fifteenth to the nineteenth century.
 In the courtyard, we view the eleventh-century Slavonic glagolithic ‘Rosetta Stone’ of Croatia.
-One block another way, in the heart of ‘cafe town’, is the National Museum of Modern Art (Moderna Galerija, 1883), home to the national collection of 19th- and 20th-century art.
+One block another way, in the heart of ‘cafe town’, is the Gallery of Modern Art (Moderna Galerija, 1883), home to the national collection of 19th- and 20th-century art.
 We shall tour both galleries.
 There’s time at leisure to have lunch and explore Zagreb further, at your leisure.
-Before dinner, you may wish to try a plum brandy (šljivovica in Croatian; slivovo žganje in Slovene) or a walnut brandy (orahovac; orehovo žganje).
 Our Farewell Dinner this evening is held at chef Priska Thuring’s stylish Dubravkin Put restaurant on the edge of the Upper Town (Gornji Grad).
 (Overnight Zagreb) BD

 • Tour concludes in the morning